elegant-scipy/elegant-scipy/markdown/ch7.markdown

 plt.style.use('style/elegant.mplstyle')
 ```

-Correlation-based image alignment depends on detecting the similarity between
+Let's start with the simplest version of the problem: we have two
+images, one shifted relative to the other.
+We wish to recover the
+shift that will best align our images.

-two images at various levels of alignment.
-We can then "jiggle" the images, and
+Our optimization function will "jiggle" one of the images, and see
-see whether jiggling them in one direction or another improves the similarity.
+whether jiggling it in one direction or another reduces their
-By doing this repeatedly, we can try to find the correct alignment.
+dissimilarity.
+By doing this repeatedly, we can try to find the
+correct alignment.

+For the optimization algorithm to do its work, we need some way of
+defining "dissimilarity"---or, the cost function.
+The easiest is to
+simply calculate the sum of the squared differences:
+``np.sum((image_0 - image_1)**2)``.

+This will return 0 when the images are perfectly aligned, and a higher
+value otherwise.

+...

 There are a few problems with the approach as we've just described it, but
-we'll deal with the first one: how do you define "image similarity"?
-One metric
+we'll deal with the first one:  One metric
 is the *normalized mutual information*, or NMI, which measures how easy it
 would be to predict a pixel value of one image given the value of the
 corresponding pixel in the other.
 This measure was defined in the paper: